Smainfet/Smainfet/README.md

 </h2>

-For a better comprehension, here a legend to contextualize my projects :
+For a better comprehension, here is a legend to contextualize my projects :

 - 🔒 : Professional project, the code cannot be shown